Regulatory sandboxing allows eligible businesses to trial an innovative product or service in Victoria with a temporary waiver from existing rules.

 Feedback on the national regulatory sandboxing framework

-To support the development of a national regulatory sandboxing framework, the Australian Energy Regulator is also consulting with stakeholders on their draft Trial Projects Guidelines.
-We have had regard to the Australian Energy Regulator’s guidelines in developing our guideline, and sought to achieve consistency where possible and appropriate.
-For more information on their guidelines and consultation process, visit their website.
+The Australian Energy Regulator consulted with stakeholders on its draft Trial Projects Guidelines to support the development of a national regulatory sandboxing framework.
+We have had regard to the Australian Energy Regulator’s draft guidelines in developing our guideline and sought to achieve consistency where possible and appropriate.

 Benefits to consumers and the environment

 Our decision on regulatory sandboxing aims to benefit businesses, consumers and the environment.
 New, innovative technologies can help reduce the costs of providing secure and reliable energy supplies to consumers, as well as contribute to reducing carbon emissions.